AdRoll/baker/content/en/docs/Tutorials/basic.md

 ### Define baker.Components

-Our `baker.Components` implementation must:

-* include the components we need to use
+The only required fields in `baker.Components` are the components that we need to use (the complete guide to `baker.Components` is [here](/docs/how-tos/baker_components/)).
-* define `FieldByName` and `FieldName` to map our dataset

-The simplest way to add the components to Baker is just to add all available components:
+The simplest and more generic way to add the components to Baker is to add all of them:

 ```go
 components := baker.Components{